-Which are the best tires for the Toyota Highlander?
-That depends on who you ask.
-Toyota’s priorities when they chose a tire for your Highlander from the factory were a balance of cost, quality, and safety, but your vision of the perfect tire may be of one that has a more eco-friendly fuel economy rating or a quieter ride.
-No matter which way you go, there are great tires out there.
+There are many options available to the consumer when shopping for tires.
+How do you know which are the best for your Toyota Highlander?
+Toyota’s priorities when they chose an original tire for your Highlander from the factory were a balance of cost, quality, and safety, but your vision of the perfect tire may be of one that has a more eco-friendly fuel economy rating or a quieter ride.
+No matter which way you go, there are great tires on the market from a variety of brands to fit your needs.

 What tires are on my Toyota Highlander?
 The current generation Highlander is sold in multiple trims with two tire sizes: